 Here's a selection of questions and answers that we've already helped our customers with.

-Our musculoskeletal team is made up of some of the most experienced specialists in the UK, including those who work for Great Britain’s Olympic teams and a number of professional sports disciplines including rugby, football, cricket and UK Athletics.
+Our musculoskeletal physiotherapy team is made up of some of the most experienced specialists in the UK, including those who work for Great Britain’s Olympic and UK Athletics teams and a number of professional sports disciplines including rugby, football and cricket.
 This means that all our specialists (and customers) benefit from the knowledge, experience and guidance of this expertise.

 All Bupa physiotherapists are musculoskeletal specialists with a minimum of five years’ experience, many with postgraduate specialist qualifications and experience in occupational health, manipulation, biomechanics and sports injuries.